 In 1986, a law that finally allowed creatures to get jobs, have children, and even adopt was passed.
 They were no longer going to be discriminated against.
-Of course, there were requirements to qualify for this rule: they had to be mentally and physically healthy, must have no connection to He-Who-Must-Not-Be-Named, and must not be savages like some of the more unruly creatures like Fenrir Greyback for the wolves, Alucard for the vamps, and so on, who were all notorious for not only being uncontrollable but for actually liking causing mayhem.
+Of course, there were requirements to qualify for this law; Creatures needed to be mentally and physically healthy, they could have no proven connections to the Death Eaters or the terrorist that lead them; He-Who-Must-Not-Be-Named.
 As long as these requirements were met, they would be allowed to live among other wizards in harmony, unlike in the old days.
-On the 5th of May, 1986 -- the day the law was passed -- hundreds of creatures rejoiced and celebrated at the opportunity they now had to live normal lives.
+On the 5th of May, 1986 (the day the law was passed) hundreds of creatures rejoiced and celebrated at the opportunity they now had to live normal lives.
 Remus John Lupin was not celebrating, however.
 Remus sat in an old but well-kept graveyard in front of the graves of two of his best friends and packmates.

 Though Remus knew he would get no reply, he was comforted by a soft breeze that smelled faintly of lilies.
 Checking his watch, Remus bid his friends goodbye and went home to prepare for the day ahead.